Zmoki/create-f-app/README.md

-# @zmoki/create-f-app
+# create-zmoki-app

-Create app with initial frontend-like environment.
+Create app with initial environment that I like

 ## References